Interdisciplinary European Studies (M.A.)

 Application Documents

-1. Application for admission to the Master’s programme (you will receive this as PDF file after your online application)
+1. Application for admission to the Master’s degree programme (you will receive this as PDF file after your online application)

-1. Application for admission to the Master’s programme (you will receive this as PDF file after your online application)
+1. Application for admission to the Master’s degree programme (you will receive this as PDF file after your online application)

 3. Proof of German language skills (DSH 2, TestDaF 4 or equivalent certificate)

 5. A one-page letter of motivation is also desired.
+The submission of a CV and a higher education entrance qualification is voluntary.

 The application documents must be submitted as an upload with the online application.